2018 United States House of Representatives elections in Texas: District 15

 The 15th district stretches from parts of South Texas including Edinburg, Hebbronville, and McAllen, to the northeastern suburbs of San Antonio such as Schertz and Seguin.
-The district's current Representative is Democrat Vicente González, elected in 2016.
-González was elected with 57.3% of the vote.
-The district's PVI is D+7.
+Incumbent Democrat Vicente González, who had represented the district since 2017, ran for re-election.
+He was re-elected with 57.3% of the vote in 20.
+The district had a PVI of D+7.